Skip to Main Content (717) 697-3223

 The Role of a Special Needs Trust

 Maintaining eligibility for SSI and Medicaid, which are means-tested programs, is crucial for special needs adults.
 These programs impose income and asset thresholds that recipients must stay within.
 Consequently, a substantial gift or inheritance from a family member can jeopardize their eligibility.
 However, families still want to support and care for their loved ones.
 To reconcile these objectives, a special needs trust (SNT) is often the ideal solution.
 A special needs trust is designed to hold specific assets that can be utilized for the benefit of the special needs adult without impacting their income or asset limits.
+By using a trust, families can avoid probate and simplify the transfer of property, ensuring that assets are distributed efficiently and with fewer delays.
+Additionally, a trust gives families greater control over how property and assets are distributed after death, rather than relying solely on probate laws.

 There are two types of special needs trusts: